Evershed & Vignoles Safety Ohmmeter

 Evershed & Vignoles Safety Ohmmeter 12mA patent 400728 faulty

-This instrument is similar in may respects to the series 3 " Megger " shown elsewhere on this site but has a range from zero to 50 ohms and is specially designed to have an output limited to 12 milliamps.The crank on the end powers a DC generator connected to a specially-designed meter.
+The Safety Ohmmeter for testing detonator circuits was introduced by E&V in 1946.
+It is similar in may respects to the series 3 " Megger " shown elsewhere on this site but has a range from zero to 50 ohms and is specially designed to have an output limited to 12 milliamps.The crank on the end powers a DC generator connected to a specially-designed meter.
 GB patent number 400728 was granted in 1933 and is present on many instruments made by this firm.
 Connections are made by depressing the spring loaded white buttons and slipping the bare end of the connecting wires into the holes on the sides.

-Colin Ferrier who was an aircraft electrical fitter in the RAF has told me that the safety ohmeter was used to check resistance of electrical detonators that fitted into hollow bolts (explosive bolts) that held the pilots canopy and navigators hatch of the Canberra aircraft in place.
+Colin Ferrier who was an aircraft electrical fitter in the RAF has told me that the safety ohmmeter was used to check resistance of electrical detonators that fitted into hollow bolts (explosive bolts) that held the pilots canopy and navigators hatch of the Canberra aircraft in place.
 In the event of ejection these detonators would cause the bolts to explode thus allowing both canopy and hatch to be taken away by the slipstream allowing pilot and navigator(s) to eject safely.
-Aircraft fitted with auxillary fuel tanks(tip tanks) also used explosive detonators.
+Aircraft fitted with auxiliary fuel tanks(tip tanks) also used explosive detonators.

 Internal view showing the low voltage DC generator which has a single pole rotor marked R125.3 which I assume is its resistance.
 The two fixed resistors are each approximately 3.5 ohms.